 The most general case of w-pure domains that we describe is obtained when the role of a pattern is played by a \emph{planar graph} $\Hscr$, embedded in a zonogon, whose vertices form a w-collection $\Sscr$, and edges are given by pairs similar to those in cyclic patterns.
-Then instead of two domains $\Din,\Dout$ as above, we deal with a set of domains $\Dscr^F_\Sscr$, each being associated to a face $F$ of $\Hscr$.
+Then, instead of two domains $\Din,\Dout$ as above, we deal with a set of domains $\Dscr^F_\Sscr$, each being associated with a face $F$ of $\Hscr$.
 We prove that any two of them form a complementary pair.
-As a consequence, each $\Dscr^F_\Sscr$ is w-pure, as well as any union of them.
+It follows that each $\Dscr^F_\Sscr$ is w-pure, as well as any union of them.

 Note that for cyclic patterns consisting of strongly separated sets, we can consider analogous pairs of domains w.r.t. the strong separation relation.
 One shows that such domains are s-pure (which is relatively easy) and that the corresponding s-ranks and w-ranks are equal.